 Start-up Insurance Agencies

 The most classic business plan for an insurance agency scenario is for a startup.
 This plan helps founders break down uncertainty into meaningful things, such as sales projections, expense budgets, milestones, and tasks.

 The need becomes apparent as soon as you acknowledge that you don’t know how much money you need and when you need it, without setting sales, costs, expenses, and payment schedules.
-And it’s for all startups, whether or not they need to convince investors, banks, or friends and family to separate themselves from their money and finance the new business.
+And it’s for all startups, whether they need to convince investors, banks, or friends and family to separate themselves from their money and finance the new business.